duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### sprint-planning-3

-**Q:** Why must Developers take ownership during Sprint Planning, and what decisions are they responsible for?
+**Q:** {Scan} Why must Developers take ownership during Sprint Planning, and what decisions are they responsible for?

 - Vietnamese outline:
   - Question: